Be the Mentor You Needed.

 Prepare the Next Tech Generation

-Mentors & mentees are thoughtfully and intentionally paired based on criteria like common technical interests, programming languages, and more.
+Mentors & mentees are suggested using a matching algorithm based on criteria like common technical interests, programming languages, and more.

 Tailored Discussion Prompts